 How Do I Adjust My Seat and Handlebars?

 Your seat should be high enough to allow your knees to bend at a 90-degree angle, with a soft bend maintained at the knee as the leg extends.
 The handlebar should also be adjusted to maintain a slight bend in the elbow and raised higher if bending over pulls too much along the back at any point.
 Read individual guidelines when setting up your bike and check with your chosen online class for additional safety recommendations.

 Is It Safe to Do an Online Cycling Class Every Day?

-This depends on your individual goals, fitness level, and style of training.
-Cycling, although an all-over body workout, puts a lot of stress on the lower body and it’s therefore best to balance this with other forms of exercise.
-For more advanced cyclists, a daily pedalling session can be on the schedule, but again, adding variety and changing the intensity of your workouts day-to-day is the safest way to help avoid overuse and injury.
+The frequency depends on your individual goals, fitness level, and training style.
+Cycling, although an all-over body workout, puts a lot of stress on the lower body, and it’s best to balance this with other forms of exercise.
 Make sure to mix and match intensity, length, and class style for the best results.

 Should I Wear Special Shoes for Online Cycling Classes?

-There are different types of cycling shoes for road and mountain bikes, as well as indoor cycling and spin bikes.
-Most of them will require bolted cleats to clip into the bike for better efficiency while pedaling, allowing for a push-and-pull movement in both directions.
+Cycling shoes are recommended because they have a much stronger grip and tougher exterior, allowing maximum power with each stroke.
+Most bikes will require bolted cleats to clip into the bike for better efficiency while pedaling, allowing for a push-and-pull movement in both directions.
 Non-clip-in cycling shoes for outdoor and indoor bikes are designed to be more sturdy than the average athletic sneaker, which is primarily built for support and flexibility.
-Cycling shoes have a much stronger grip and tougher exterior to allow for maximum power with each stroke.